astrails/constfig/README.md

     define_config :DEFAULT_DOMAIN

-In development and test environments it willuse 'myapp.dev' ad `PRIMARY_DOMAIN`, but in production and staging environment it will fail unless `PRIMARY_DOMAIN` is provided by environment.
+In development and test environments it will use 'myapp.dev' ad `PRIMARY_DOMAIN`, but in production and staging environment it will fail unless `PRIMARY_DOMAIN` is provided by environment.